 First, check whether you have footing drains, underground pipes installed when the house was built to carry water away from the foundation.
 (Look for a manhole or drain in the basement floor or a cleanout pipe capped a few inches above the floor.)

 If the drains are clogged, open the cleanout and flush the pipes with a garden hose.
 If that doesn’t work, a plumber with an augur can do the job for about $600.

 6. Install a Curtain Drain

 If you don’t have working footing drains, install a curtain drain to divert water that’s traveling underground toward your house.

 A type of French drain, a curtain drain is a shallow trench — two feet deep and 1.5 feet across — filled with gravel and perforated piping that intercepts water uphill of your house and carries it down the slope a safe distance away.

 If the drain passes through an area with trees or shrubs, consider switching to solid pipe to reduce the risk of roots growing into the piping and clogging it.
 Cost: $10 to $16 per linear foot.

 If you can’t keep subsurface water out, you’ll have to channel it from the inside.

-Starting at about $3,000, an interior system is the best and least disruptive option in an unfinished basement with easy access.
-It’s also a good choice if your yard is filled with mature landscaping that digging an exterior drainage system would destroy.
+Costing about $5,500, an interior system is the best and least disruptive option in an unfinished basement with easy access.
+It’s also a good choice if your yard is filled with mature landscaping that would be destroyed by digging an exterior drainage system.